Joshua Schumacher

 Joshua Schumacher (born c.
 1984) is an American college football coach.
-He is the associate head football, special teams coordinator, and linebackers coach for Saginaw Valley State University, positions he has held since 2025.
+He is the head coach for Concordia University, St. Paul, a position he has held since 2026.
 He was the head football coach for Concordia University Ann Arbor from 2017 to 2024.
 He also coached for Concordia in River Forest, Illinois, and Faith Lutheran High School.
 He played college football for Concordia University Chicago.
 He was selected as a member of the 2019 AFCA 35 Under 35 Coaches Leadership Institute.
-Schumacher led the Concordia Cardinals in their final season as it was announced on June 19, 2024 that the 2024-25 season would be the last year of athletics at Concordia University Ann Arbor.
+Schumacher led the Concordia Cardinals in their final season as it was announced on June 19, 2024, that the 2024–25 season would be the last year of athletics at Concordia University Ann Arbor.